Treatment & Services

 - Neurophysiology, Epilepsy Course

-- Psychiatry - Child and Adolescent Psychiatry
+- Psychiatry and Neurology - Child and Adolescent Psychiatry

 anxiety and mood disorders, consultation liaison psychiatry, emergency psychiatry, Epilepsy, psycho-oncology, Psychosis, Schizophrenia, epilepsy and behavior, epilepsy and behavior research interest, psychiatric issues in epilepsy, psychosis